shenlei149/Mathematics/Differential Equations/2202 Periodic Functions.md

 ### Base Period
 Most periodic functions have a *minimal* period, which is often called either *the* period or **the base period**.
 For example, $\sin t$ has minimal period is $2\pi$.
 It follows from this that the minimal period for $sin(2t)$ is $\pi$.
 The only exception is the constant function.
 Every value of $P > 0$ is a period and so it has no minimal period.
-(We don’t allow $P = 0$ to be a period because then every function would be periodic with period $P = 0$.)
+(We don't allow $P = 0$ to be a period because then every function would be periodic with period $P = 0$.)

 ### Windows
 To fully describe a periodic function you only need to specify the period and the value of the function over one full period.
 We call an interval containing one full period a **window**.
 Typical choices for windows are $[-P/2, P/2)$ and $[0, P)$, but any interval of length $P$ will work.